heini208/fault_detector_spot/documentation/System_Design.md

 The system is built upon a foundation of industry-standard robotics software, integrated with custom components to meet the project's specific requirements.

-* **Core Framework: ROS 2 Humble Hawksbill**
+* **Core Framework: ROS2 Humble Hawksbill**
-  The entire system is orchestrated within the Robot Operating System 2 (ROS 2), which provides the fundamental tools for distributed, message-based communication between all software modules (nodes).
+  The entire system is orchestrated within the Robot Operating System 2 (ROS2), which provides the fundamental tools for distributed, message-based communication between all software modules (nodes).

 * **Robot Platform and Driver: Boston Dynamics Spot** The physical hardware platform is the Boston Dynamics Spot robot, equipped with the optional manipulator arm.
-All interaction with the robot is managed through the official `spot_ros2` driver (interfacing with Spot SDK v5.0.1), which exposes the robot's sensors and actuators as standard ROS 2 topics, services, and actions.
+All interaction with the robot is managed through the official `spot_ros2` driver (interfacing with Spot SDK v5.0.1), which exposes the robot's sensors and actuators as standard ROS2 topics, services, and actions.

-* **Behavioral Control: `py_trees`**
+* **Behavioural Control: `py_trees`**
-  The system's decision-making logic is implemented as a behavior tree using the `py_trees` and `py_trees_ros` libraries.
-This hierarchical and reactive control structure was chosen over a traditional finite-state machine for its superior scalability, readability, and flexibility in managing complex, parallel behaviors.
+  The system's decision-making logic is implemented as a behaviour tree using the `py_trees` and `py_trees_ros` libraries.
+This hierarchical and reactive control structure was chosen over a traditional finite-state machine for its superior scalability, readability, and flexibility in managing complex, parallel behaviours.

 * **Mapping and Localization: RTAB-Map**
   Due to the absence of a LiDAR sensor, the system relies on the robot's five body-mounted RGB-D cameras for perception. **RTAB-Map** (`rtabmap_ros`) was selected as the SLAM (Simultaneous Localization and Mapping) solution because it is natively designed to process visual and depth information, making it well-suited for this sensor configuration.

-* **Navigation: ROS 2 Navigation Stack (Nav2)**
+* **Navigation: ROS2 Navigation Stack (Nav2)**
   High-level path planning and navigation to waypoints are handled by **Nav2**.
 It consumes the map and localization data from RTAB-Map to generate collision-free paths, treating the Spot robot as an omnidirectional base.